Blog

 • Monitor the learning environment

-• Provide data on space and resource use
+• Provide data on the use of spaces and resources

 Conclusion

-New classroom technologies are fundamentally transforming education in 2026.
+New technologies in the classroom are fundamentally transforming education in 2026.
 From personalized artificial intelligence to immersive augmented reality, these technologies are making learning more effective, more engaging and more accessible than ever.

-Centers adopting these technologies strategically, with school management systems that integrate them completely, are positioning themselves as educational sector leaders.
+Centers that are adopting these technologies strategically, with school management systems that fully integrate them, are positioning themselves as leaders in the educational sector.
 They are offering educational experiences that better prepare students for the future while significantly improving current educational outcomes.

 Is your center prepared to take advantage of new educational technologies?
-Discover how Edena can help you integrate these technologies effectively, providing the necessary management infrastructure to maximize their impact.
-Request a free demo and start transforming the educational experience in your center today.
+Discover how Edena can help you integrate these technologies effectively, providing the management infrastructure necessary to maximize their impact.
+Request a free demo and start transforming the educational experience at your center today.